ZoogerZager/PolyNana/README.md

 - Siblings cannot give to each other.
 - Spouses/Couples cannot give to each other.

-data.txt contains a list of plain text names followed by names of those who are notvalid gift recipients on the same line.
-White space is for readability.

 The program outputs a group of .txt files named with the participant name and that contain the name of their gift recipient.
 The program will also output a file with all the results called full_results.txt for reference.

 to run: